 Diversification, evaluation of market demand for new products, cost estimation of research and development, manufacturing facilities and marketing.
 Technological developments and their effects on present products and production methods.
+Distribution, market research, advertising theory.

 Quantitative Techniques 70.19

 Introduction to simulation techniques, reliability engineering, analysis of variance, introduction to design of experiments, application to research, product planning and market research.
 Acceptance sampling and quality control.
 Business and industrial applications of Operational Research.